Cerdotado: Powers

-Weakness
+Weaknesses

 As an anti-hero, the character can be easily corrupted.
 He is often seen to be depressed and it is inferred he is a porn addict and sometimes an alcoholic.
 He also is a brutal law enforcer and sometimes he breaks the law in order to get what he wants.
 He rarely uses his flying power because he is afraid of heights.
 A running gag happens when he attends a help call, sometimes he ran so fast that he can travel through time or move through dimensions.
 Sometimes he stops to hear a radio novela through his powers and dismiss the call for help, or sometimes he went too far that he dismiss the call by missing the place. also he has been unable to catch the nude smuggler girl because he would rather records her crimes on tape to share with the other officers.

 Allies

 The Quitapon (brother): He shares his powers with Cerdotado, but rarely use them, he has some kind of flame in his head "Saiyayin" style.

 The Omniscient and omnipresent Vulture (counselor): an ugly and terrorific Vulture that is able to reveal Cerdotado of the weakness of his enemies, but he also helps Cerdotado and Rompopeyo to go to dangerous places where Rompopeyo tries to find inspiration for his Halloween costumes.

 Jersey: A voluptuous cow that is the in-and-out girlfriend and lover of Cerdotado, frequently she cheats on him with other characters, including Lloraras, a gifted and strong afroamerican guy.
 She has a little brother called Rompopeyo.

 Tomandante: A play in the words Tomar (drink) and Comandante (Commander), he is the commander of the police group in Monterrey where Cerdotado helps with.
 Is corrupt and very tolerant to Cerdotado actions, even if he is out of the law.